koengr/QCforBusiness/_part3/chapter_4.md

 **Do I really need to work on NISQ?**

-That's a good question that is hard to answer.
+That’s a good question that is hard to answer.
 We find it unlikely that near-term quantum computers (in the next, say, 1-4 years) will create relevant advantages, although there are plenty of experts who are more optimistic.
-Future applications will likely differ strongly from the way we 'program' quantum computers today, but practising on today's hardware can grow your understanding and give an edge in experience.
+Future applications will likely differ strongly from the way we ‘program’ quantum computers today, but practising on today’s hardware can grow your understanding and give an edge in experience.

 **What should I do first: focus on quantum applications or post-quantum